V-Sekai/manuals/decisions/20240715-vrchat-networking-mental-model.md

 | UnityEngine.ColorArray      | 80      | 80      | ColorArray      | 80 + array size \* 16                                                                                                                                                                                |
 | UnityEngine.Color32Array    | 80      | 80      | Color32Array    | 80 + array size \* 4                                                                                                                                                                                 |

+### Question: How many UdonSharpBehaviour can a server have?

+**Answer:** In VRChat, which uses UdonSharp for scripting, there isn't a hard limit on the number of `UdonSharpBehaviour` instances a world (or server instance) can have.
+However, practical limits are imposed by performance considerations.
+Each `UdonSharpBehaviour` consumes memory and processing power, so the total number you can effectively use will depend on the complexity of your scripts and the capabilities of the hardware running the world.
+It's essential to optimize your scripts and manage resources efficiently to ensure smooth performance.

+### Question: Can UdonSharpBehaviour instances communicate with each other?

+**Answer:** Yes, `UdonSharpBehaviour` instances can communicate with each other.
+You can send custom network events (with zero parameters) to trigger actions in other `UdonSharpBehaviour` instances.
+The receiver won't know who the sender is, and the action will be performed locally on the `UdonSharpBehaviour`'s current frame.

 ### Question: How should I represent the entire state in a networked application?

 **Answer:** You want the entire state to be represented by your synced variables.
 If you have a one-time event, like a sound effect playing, you might be able to get away with sending a custom network event.
 However, one uses variables for 90% of networking tasks.